 Why is this a great resume for beginning job seekers?
 Right from the start, you have a chance to wow potential recruiters not with your experience, but with the skills you have to offer.

-Be careful though.
+Be careful, though.
 A functional resume should only be used if you lack job experience because it forces recruiters to draw their own conclusions about your experience.
 This requires more work on their part and, as a result, will likely chuck your resume in the bin.
 If you have any form of relevant experience, use a hybrid resume format.
 It combines both a combination and chronological resume.
+Check out our resume templates to easily construct your own functional or hybrid resumes.

 Include resume keywords